AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 ![host-and-port](images/13_raspberry_pi_imager_customization_5.png)

-Click "YES".
+Click "YES" again.

-**15.** Wait for the process should complete.
+**15.** Wait for the process to complete.
 It will take a few minutes for the image to be written to the Micro SD card.
 Exact time will depend on your operating system and hardware.

 **16.** When the process is complete, Raspberry Pi Imager should let you know that you can safely remove the Micro SD card.